 As important as brand engagement is, it’s equally important to build an effective customer engagement strategy.

-To give you a better understanding of what you should prioritize and, more importantly, when, check out the figure below.
+To give you a better understanding of when and what should you prioritize, brand engagement or customer engagement, check out the figure below.

 Since you now have a better idea about brand engagement, we’re sure you’ll be able to make your brand stand out from the crowd.
 Stay tuned for our blog on building an effective brand engagement strategy.